Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 ```

 The parser can't know whether `<author>` maps to `writer1` or `writer2`.
-We are aware of this limitation and might fix that in a future version.
+We are aware of this limitation and might fix that in a future version (i.e. we could add `@TypeMatcher` support for xml attributes to determine the java type).
 However, we think that this
 is not a common use case.
 Usually you deal with multiple elements in form of a list.